mkm29/stockula/README.md

 ## Configuration

 Stockula uses Pydantic for configuration validation and supports YAML files for easy settings management.
-By default, Stockula looks for `.config.yaml`, `.config.yml`, `config.yaml` or `config.yml` in the current directory.
+By default, Stockula looks for `.config.yaml` in the current directory.
 You can override this with the `--config` flag or the `STOCKULA_CONFIG_FILE` environment variable.

+A comprehensive set of example configurations is provided in the `examples/` directory, ranging from simple setups to complex portfolio strategies.
+See `examples/README.md` for detailed descriptions.

 ### Configuration Structure